Blow-up criterion for the $3$D non-resistive compressible Magnetohydrodynamic equations: Introduction

 In the following theorem, under the physical assumption (\ref{eq:1.5}) and $3\lambda < 29 \mu$, we show that the $L^\infty$ norms of the magnetic field $H$ and the mass density $\rho$ control the possible blow-up (see \cite{olga}\cite{zx}) for strong solutions, which means that if a solution of the compressible MHD equations is initially regular and loses its regularity at some later time, then the formation of singularity must be caused by losing the upper bound of $H$ or $\rho$ as the critical time approaches.
-The arguments used in \cite{hup}\cite{zif} can not be applied to our case directly.
-The first reason is that we will relax the assumption $\lambda <7\mu$ to $3\lambda < 29 \mu$.
-The second reason is the presence of magnetic momentum flux density tensor